openwisp/openwisp-docs/general/architecture.rst

 - `OpenWISP Network Topology
   <https://github.com/openwisp/openwisp-network-topology>`_:
   Network topology collector and visualizer.
-  Collects network topology datafrom dynamic mesh routing protocols or other popular networking software like OpenVPN, allows to visualize the network graph and save daily snapshots that can be viewed in the future.
+  Collects network topology data from dynamic mesh routing protocols or other popular networking software like OpenVPN, allows to visualize the network graph and save daily snapshots that can be viewed in the future.

-  This module depends on a couple of libraries developed and maintained by OpenWISP:
+  This module depends on two libraries developed and maintained by OpenWISP:

   - `netdiff <https://github.com/openwisp/netdiff>`__: